Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 This blog post is an excerpt from Origin of the Universe chapter 4.1

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Human Methods and Divine methods to obtain Peace and Prosperity are Different
+Please use the Social Network links just below to share this information from The Explanation, Human Methods and Divine methods to obtain Peace and Prosperity are Different